What should be my first step?

 How many law schools should I apply to?

-Similar to applying to undergraduate school, you would have a good number of reach schools, target schools, and back-ups.
+Similar to applying to undergraduate school, you should have a reasonable number of reach schools, target schools, and back-ups.
+However, this is entirely up to you.

 You should try to apply to law schools in the area that you plan to practice law in.
 Other factors to consider would be how much scholarship the school is offering, regional prestige or national prestige, and the specialty of the school.